L-DevelopGame/Ex3-UnityPart1/README.md

 Things I changed from lecture are:
 * Add 3 Life to Spaceship, after 3 lifes get destroyed.
 * PickUp shield that protect you for 5 sec.
+* You can see how much enemies have been destroyed
 * Unique edit is when you pick the shield , your spaceship move faster.

 Here is the game's itch.io link: